 Where Does The State of New York Stand On Legalizing Online Gambling?

-The federal government has passed legislation to limit or eliminate US based Internet gaming, but some state governments have openly supported online endeavors in their gambling enterprises.
+The federal government has passed legislation to limit or eliminate US-based Internet gaming, but some state governments have openly supported online endeavors in their gambling enterprises.
 For example, the creation of Capital OTB may signal a new era in governmentally sponsored gambling.
 Created by the New York State legislature, Capital OTB is designed to increase revenue earned from offtrack betting.
 Ostensibly, this agreement revitalizes a dying industry (i.e., horse racing) while providing funding for local programs.
 However, it remains unclear as to who is the primary beneficiary.
 Not surprisingly, state acceptance or tolerance has thus far been limited to endeavors that fatten government coffers.

 The State of New York has not adopted a specific law that makes online gambling illegal.
 The exact legal status of online gambling under New York state laws is complex.
 New York state laws explicitly prohibit bets, stakes and wagers on the outcome of any unknown or contingent event including any contest, game, gaming device or gaming scheme where the result depends on an element of chance, even if the skills of the contestants play a vital role in the result.
 While the law does not address online gambling, NY players have been limited to legal online gambling sites located, licensed and regulated outside of the United States.

-Gambling under NY state laws is an activity where a person risks or stakes something of a value on the result of a contest of chance or of a future event that is not under his control or influence upon an understanding or agreement that in case of a particular result, he will receive something of value.
+Gambling under NY state laws is an activity where a person risks or stakes something of value on the result of a contest of chance or of a future event that is not under his control or influence upon an understanding or agreement that in case of a particular result, he will receive something of value.
 A game of chance means one in which the result depends on an element of chance, even if the skills of the contestants play a vital role in the result.
 A player refers to the contestant or better who only engages in the gambling activity but does not receive or become entitled to receive any profit other than his personal winning and does not render any form of material assistance to the persons conducting the gambling activity.

 Will NY Residents Break The Law By Participating In Online Gambling?

-Under New York state law, there are no criminal penalties for persons who take part in a gambling activity as a player at legal licensed options such as New York sports betting sites or NY poker rooms as long as they are not based and regulated within the United States.
+Under New York state law, there are no criminal penalties for persons who take part in a gambling activity as a player at legal licensing options such as New York sports betting sites or NY poker rooms as long as they are not based and regulated within the United States.
 Anyone who engages in bookmaking is not a player.
 Bookmaking refers to the acceptance of bets from others as a business.
 Bookmaking is illegal and is considered as advancing gambling activity.
 Taking part in any activity associated with gambling other than as a player will generally be considered as advancing gambling activity and includes without limitation:

 - creating or establish a contest, game, device, scheme or activity